-- One full semester's cost of attendance to cover full-time tuition, room and board and any necessary travel expenses. - Proof of Health Insurance valid in the United States for the academic year.
+One full semester's cost of attendance to cover full-time tuition, room and board and any necessary travel expenses.

-If tuition and or insurance is not purchased before the first day of school, the student's I-20 may be terminated.
+If tuition for education expenses is not received before the first day of school, the student's I-20 may be terminated.